 Even before the age of telescopes humanity has looked up to the heavens and found the sight awe inspiring.
-Now that we have the successor to the Hubble Space Telescope in the works we can only wonder what will be the newest information from such a device.
+Now that we have the successor to the Hubble Space Telescope (the James Webb Space Telescope), we can only wonder what will be the newest information from such a device.
 The Hubble Space Telescope gave us the most detailed images yet of deep space objects.

 All of this makes our planet appear as nothing in the grand scheme of things.
 We seem a speck of dust on the face of eternity.
 More than ever our apparent insignificance is known from the information astronomy is feeding us every day.